Last Updated on June 7, 2023 by Lori

 Have you ever wanted to host a neighborhood party, but felt overwhelmed by the amount of work it would entail?
 Try throwing a Pop-Up Party.
-It’s the easiest event you will ever have, and your neighbors will love you for it!
+It’s the easiest party you’ll ever host.

 It seemed like a good time to get the new neighbors on board, and I was anxious to meet them all.

 Granted, I’d bumped into some of them here and there, mostly while walking the dog.
 Some I’d only seen in passing, and others not at all.
 My husband had met almost none of them since he’d been spending long days at work and was busy on weekends helping get settled in the new house.

 Should you have a pop-up party, too?